 Candidate gene approach: oldest and simplest approach that examines the variations in a pre-specified gene(s) of interest and how those variations are associated with specific outcomes e.g. drug response.
 This approach is limited because it relies on existing knowledge of the disease.
 Whilst these studies require fewer patients, they cannot generate new hypotheses as the gene was selected in advance.

 Genome-wide association study (GWAS): probes genetic variation by looking at the frequency of SNPs found in case samples and then testing for association in controls.
-The significance of an association between a SNP and the trait of interest is measured in a chi-squared test in a 2x2 contingency table.
-GWAS can require extremely large sample sizes which can make them harder to undertake in paediatrics.
+The significance of an association between a SNP and the trait of interest is measured in a chi-squared test in a 2x2 contingency table with adjustment for multiple comparisons.
+This method does not typically identify the underlying causal variants without further functional studies.
+In addition, GWAS can require extremely large sample sizes which can make them harder to undertake in paediatrics.

 Expression methods

 By looking at gene expression profiles, in the form of RNA, in patients with a disease of interest, it is possible to identify genes involved in progression of that disease.
 This enables the potential identification of drug targets.
 It is also possible to examine expression or “transcriptomic” profiles for samples that have been treated with a particular drug.
 One such example is the publicly available connectivity map (CMap) which contains a library of over 1.5 million gene expression profiles generated from approximately 5000 small-molecule compounds tested in multiple cell lines.
 It is this that enabled Hassane et al. to discover two new agents, namely celastrol and 4-hydroxy-2-nonenal, with use in AML.4